MakerSCAD/makerscad-docs/source/program.rst

   Programming tools
 ##########################

-ScratchyCAD provides with some programming tools blocks.
+MakersCAD provides with some programming tools blocks.

 They will help you create automate and define your objects parameters.